ivan-alles/localizer/README.md

 * Adapts to variations in size, point of view, and lighting.

-The object detection runs in real-time on various platforms (GPU, FPGA).
+The object detection runs in real-time on various platforms (CPU, GPU, FPGA, smartphones).

 Transfer learning reduces the amount of training data and time by 10-20 times.